sjn/introducing-se/docs.md

 <br>

 * Bring something to take notes with.
 * Bring a friend!
-Let them listen in, without par&shy;ti&shy;ci&shy;pation.
+Let them listen in without par&shy;ti&shy;ci&shy;pating, so they later can offer feedback.
-* Optionally, bring an audio recorder for your own use or for sharing.
+* Optionally, bring an audio recorder for your own reviewing or for sharing.
 * Optionally, bring a timer.
 * Print some [cards](dist/media/introducing-se-card-2022-06.pdf) to give away!